sav-che/TL-2/Authors/Sauvaigo, Émile {std. Sauvaigo}.md

-> [!cite] BHL link: this entry starts at [page 78](https://www.biodiversitylibrary.org/item/104077#page/92/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 78](https://www.biodiversitylibrary.org/page/33333217) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Sauvaigo, Émile (1856-1927), French botanist and physician; worker on the spontaneous and cultivated mediterranean plants; curator of the library and archives of the town of Nice until 1897; director of the Museum of natural history, Nice 1897-1924. (*Sauvaigo*).
+Sauvaigo, Émile (1856-1927), French botanist and physician; worker on the spontaneous and cultivated mediterranean plants; curator of the library and archives of the town of Nice until 1897; director of the Museum of natural history, Nice 1897-1924.
+**Abbreviated name**: *Sauvaigo*

 #### Herbarium and types